 Opera vs the Great Firewall of China

 We were curious to see how Opera’s free VPN offering would fare compared to other well known VPN offerings used here in China.
-While VPNs are not strictly illegal in China, the government has increased its efforts to detect and block their usage in recent times.
+While VPNs are not strictly illegal in China, they are often detected and blocked.
 Many of the best VPNs for China require special encryption protocols that can evade the sophistication of the Chinese internet filter.

 Only hours after the announcement, we downloaded the Development version of the Opera browser for Mac.
 The builtin 256-bit encryption VPN is only available on this version and not the standard Opera browser.
 Opera’s website is not currently blocked from our location in southern China.
 Update: Opera VPN is now blocked in China.